NextDotID/aragog/book/record_trait/technical_notes.md

 > We strongly suggest you derive the `Record` trait instead of implementing it, as in the future more hooks may be added to this trait without considering it **breaking changes**

-You need to specify the `collection_name` method which, when deriving, takes the name of the structure.
+You need to specify the `COLLECTION_NAME` const which, when deriving, takes the name of the structure.
 You also need to implement directly the different hooks.

 Example: